kuuuurt/android-project-starter/README.md

 # Android Project Starter
 My starter for Android projects.

+Contains base files, utils, and helpers for code reuse and ease.

 This is the way that works for me and it might not fit yours.
 If what I'm doing is bad practice, Leave an issue/suggestion for improvements.

 ## Libraries and Tools Used